 In the next months a more systematic strategy for calibrating the 25000 readout channels has to be developed.
-It should account for the fine tuning of the shaping parameters and allow an effective channel equalization.
-The full electronic panel should be equiped and commissioned before the first RICH module installation planned for September 2017.
-Methods will be implemented to exploit in autotrigger mode the background of the experiment, e.g. the photocathode thermal emission and cosmic rays, as a natural source of information.
+It should account for the shaping parameters fine tuning and allow for an effective channel equalization.
+The full electronic panel should be equipped and commissioned before the first RICH module installation planned for September 2017.
+Methods exploiting the background of the experiment, i.e. the MAPMT dark counts, will be possible thanks to the validated autotrigger data acquisition mode.